peteroupc/peteroupc.github.io/morealg.md

 <a id=Finite_State_and_Pushdown_Generators></a>
 #### Finite-State and Pushdown Generators

-Another interesting class of machines (called _pushdown generators_ here) are similar to pushdown automata, with the following exceptions:
+Another interesting class of machines (called _pushdown generators_ here) are similar to pushdown automata (see above), with the following exceptions:

 1. Each transition rule can also, optionally, output a base-_N_ digit in its right-hand side.
 An example is: (_state_, _flip_, _sy_) &rarr; (_digit_, _state2_, {_sy2_}).
 2. The machine must output infinitely many digits if allowed to run forever.